Mobilpadde/NRAW.js/README.md

 })
 ```

-Or how about we make a request that finds the 42 top comments of a given subreddit, using the [filter][3] `comments`:
+Or how about we make a request, that finds the 42 top comments of a given subreddit, using the [filter][3] `comments`:

 ```javascript
 Reddit.subreddit("CatReactionGifs").comments().top().limit(42).exec(function(data){